 Respirator or Mask – This is very important when sanding or using oil-based topcoats.
 Always protect yourself!
 Older pieces can have lead paint and it’s hard to determine if they do or not.
 Wearing a mask will protect you.
 For furniture flipping beginners, dust masks should do the job.
 Disposable respirators are cheap and can be ordered on line here.

 Should you sand regularly, you will need a good respirator.
 I got mine from Amazon and have been using it for almost 2 years without any issue.
 I highly recommend it.

 10. Disposable Gloves

 Disposable Gloves – Gloves are important especially when staining.
 I do wear them when I paint as well because I paint inside my shop which is in my home.
 If I do not use gloves, my hands would be covered in paint and so would everything else I touch!

 If you are allergic to latex, make sure to choose gloves that are latex-free like the ones in the photo.

 I have made it easier for you!
 I have included my affiliate links (which I earn a small commission when your purchase at no extra cost to you) so that you can order right from home and get started flipping!

 That’s it!
-I hope that Furniture Flipping – The 10 Items I Can’t Live Without will help you get started!
-I will be happy to help!
+I hope that post will help you get started!